Leo Fender

 The Jazzmaster

-After the introduction of the Telecaster in 1950 and the Stratocaster in 1954, Leo Fender wanted a new model guitar.
-It became the Jazzmaster, a further matured and thought-out design.
-At the end of 1957, the Jazzmaster was shown to the world.
 Although it may seem strange, the sound of the Jazzmaster is not very different from that of the Stratocaster.
 The first models had a small head, an anodized aluminum pickguard, black pickup caps, and chrome-plated cylindrical knobs.
 The model that came out at the end of 1959 also had a metal pickguard, but white buttons and white pickup caps.

-The Precision bass
+The Precision Bass

 This bass guitar changed the sound of popular music!
 Leo Fender recognized the need for an instrument to replace the hard-to-handle double bass and therefore developed the electric bass, which he called Precision.

+In 1956 an acoustic bass guitar had already been developed by the Chicago company Kay, but it never went into production.
 In the late 1930s, Regal Musical Instrument Company from Chicago introduced what you might call a bass ‘guitar.’
 The Bassoguitar.
 The instrument was a cross between a flat acoustic guitar and a double bass and had a length of 1.80 m.
 Not very convenient to play a guitar.

 The Precision cost $159.50 at the time.
 The advantages over the ‘doghouse’, as Leo called the double bass, are immediately noticeable.
 It’s smaller and sounds louder.
 Guitarists can now also handle a man-hour length of 85 cm.
 Another big advantage is that bass players can play the tones more precisely – hence the name ‘Precision Bass‘ – because the instrument is equipped with frets.
 The popular music industry immediately jumped out.
 Although several manufacturers had identical bass guitars, each electric bass guitar was called ‘Fender bass,’ even though it was a different brand.
 The Precision bass is still by far the most used bass guitar.